troclaux/notes/aws.md

 > feature that captures information about the ip traffic going to and from network interfaces

-- network interface: virtual network card that connects ec2 instances and other aws resources to a vpc network
 - captures network information from aws managed interfaces like ELB, elasticache, rds, aurora, etc
 - vpc flow logs data can go to S3, cloudwatch logs, kinesis data firehose
 - what the vpc flow logs capture